benschaf/gipfel-lerner/README.md

 when searching online to find my page easily from a search engine.
 This included a series of the following keyword types.
 I've also included some that I've decided to exclude during the process.

+Check out [this commit](c23e09cd80d2b466e50f83a7562976e49dfac1dc) to see how the keywords were implemented along with semantic HTML tags.

 The keywords marked as "*(too generic)*" too authoritative and would be difficult to rank for.

 - Short-tail (head terms) keywords